-- EURAXESS No Limits Toolkit: helps researchers to identify what's important for them in their career, plan to build on their skills and knowledge, consider a wide range of career options, and make a plan to reach their professional development goals. - EURAXESS Discover: Careers Beyond Academia: includes information on where Researchers are working outside academia, how they feel about their roles, and what competences are valued beyond Academia - UK Vitae Researcher Development Framework: describes the skills and competencies associated with being a researcher.
+- Resortions, and make a plan to reach their professional development goals. - EURAXESS Discover: Careers Beyond Academia: includes information on where Researchers are working outside academia, how they feel about their roles, and what competences are valued beyond Academia - UK Vitae Researcher Development Framework: describes the skills and competencies associated with being a researcher.
 You can use the RDF to identify your strengths; prioritise areas for professional development and articulate your capabilities and expertise in your CV, job applications and at interviews. - Jobs.ac.uk Careers Advice: includes more than 600 career articles helping you to find a job, manage your career, learn how to write a CV, find out about working abroad, conduct a salary comparison, get interview tips and much more.
-See in particular their Ebooks and Toolkits, Academic Careers, Research Careers and Professional Careers sections. - Imagine PhD: includes career exploration and planning tool for researchers in the humanities and social sciences.

-- MY IDP: web-based career-planning tool tailored to meet the needs of PhD students and postdocs in the sciences

-- Career stories of former researchers, including tips and advice for current researchers:
+See in particular their Ebooks and Toolkits, Academic Careers, Research Careers and Professional Careers sections. - Imagine PhD: includes career exploration and planning tool for researchers in the humanities and social sciences. - MY IDP: web-based career-planning tool tailored to meet the needs of PhDs and postdocs in the sciences - Career stories of former researchers, including tips and advice for current researchers:

 - Our own RDC Career Stories

 - UCD handbook: Where are they now?

 - VITAE What do research staff do next?

 - o From PhD to life

 - o EURAXESS Career Stories

 • What Every Postdoc Needs to Know, by Liz Elvidge.
 Carol Spencely, Emma Williams.
 Written by experienced researchers from Imperial College London, contains 21 chapters of very practical advice to help researchers avoid pitfalls and to plan for successful career advancement.
-Available through the NUI Galway e-library.
+Available through the University of Galway e-library.

 • Moving on in Your Career: A Guide for Academics and Postgraduates, by Lynda Ali and Barbara Graham.
 This book shows researchers what is required to make a continuing career in academic research or lecturing and gives advice on taking alternative career paths.
-Also provides practical exercises and ideas to enhance essential jobsearch and self-presentation skills.
+Also provides practical exercises and ideas to enhance essential job-search and self-presentation skills.